 Since you’re always moving around during exercise there’s a higher chance you drop your headphones.

-The best Bluetooth headphones for working out are made from durable materials and in a compact and sturdy design that doesn’t break easily.
+The best wireless headphones for working out are made from durable materials and in a compact and sturdy design that doesn’t break easily.

 It’s really hard to measure up front, but you can get a pretty good idea if you take the headphones in your hands and feel how they’re made.